fossasia/support.eventyay.com/export-site-generator/How-can-I-create-a-static-website-using-the-API-link-of-my-event.md

 ## Step 5 : Website Generator
 **NOW CLICK ON `Website Generator`** website generator  transfers the data of the event via an API to our website tool and creates a static website for you.
-You can download the entire site as a zip file and upload it to your own web hosting service.
+You can download the entire site as a zip fill and upload it to your own web hosting service.
  ![Website Generator](/images/How-can-I-create-a-static-website-using-the-API-link-of-my-event-5.png)

  ## Step 6 : Fill details
- Now, fill/ set all details accroding to requirement and then click on `generate webapp`
+ Now, fill/ set all details according to requirement and then click on `generate webapp`
  ![Website Generator](/images/How-can-I-create-a-static-website-using-the-API-link-of-my-event-6.png)
  ![Website Generator](/images/How-can-I-create-a-static-website-using-the-API-link-of-my-event-7.png)